-A dream trip — heaps of riding on the best trails on the funnest bikes — electrified.
-Yes, we’ve been thinking about this for a while, and thanks to our partner shop, Gear Hub, and their impressive rental fleet, we’re now able to deliver the whole package.
-This is for confident riders, ready to use these bikes to their full potential.
-7 days in the saddle and a substantial quantity of trails in schedule, with plenty of vertical, because that’s what ebikes do best — EAT VERT.
-There’s nothing sweeter than climbing huge mountains with ease and floating down the descents on modern, plush, firmly planted steeds with flawless handling.
-Experience the euphoria of a Rocky Mountain Powerplay in the Rockies and Purcells, where the bikes’ true powers shine through.
-You honestly won’t believe what these things can really do, even if you already know.
-This is gonna be FUN.
+A dream trip — electrified.
+We’ve been fantasizing about this idea for some time, and thanks to our partner shop Gear Hub and their impressive rental fleet, we’re finally able to deliver the whole package.
+We designed this tour for confident riders, ready to utilize these bikes to their full potential.
+It’s 7 days in the saddle and a jam-packed itinerary, with plenty of vertical, because that’s what ebikes do best — EAT VERT.
+There’s nothing sweeter than climbing huge mountains with ease and floating down epic descents on state-of-the-art, plush, firmly planted steeds with flawless handling.
+Experience the euphoria of a Rocky Mountain Powerplay its natural habitat, where the bikes’ true powers shine through.
+It’s hard to believe what you can do when mounted on one of these bikes.

 Is This Ride For You?

-Mountain biking in the Rocky Mountains is for you if long, steep climbs don’t phase you, and technical, steep descents excite you!
-You can handle rocky terrain (climbing and descending), narrow singletrack, and some exposure.
-You’re comfortable and confident riding a blend of cross country and all-mountain trails.
-Riding multiple days in a row, 3–5 hours per day is no biggie for you.
-You live for long days on the bike, rewarded by the comforts of a post-ride hot tub soak, a gorgeous lodge and a chilled beer.
+Not to be fooled, this amount of riding is fairly intense, and these emtb’s do require significant physical input.
+Ebiking in the Rocky Mountains is for you if long, steep climbs don’t phase you, and technical, steep descents excite you!
+You can handle roots, sometimes wet, rocky terrain (climbing and descending), narrow singletrack, and some exposure to cliffs and steep hillsides.
+You’re comfortable and confident riding multiple days in a row, up to 5 hours per day, and you’re not afraid to tackle some black diamond descents.
+You live for long days on the bike, rewarded by the comforts of delicious food, gorgeous lodging and a chilled beverage always awaiting at the day’s end.

 Itinerary